greenmg2003/osu-mg-reload/README.md

 Status: Project is done, and **there will be** more updates soon.
 Thank you for all your support!

-[Stability Status]: As of now, my project is backed up and moved to this account.
+[Stability Status]: As of now, my project osu-mg-skin is backed up and moved to this account.

 ---